noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 Eden-san with her switch turned on.
 But thanks to that, I felt like I quickly got rid of the blood rushing to my head and helped...

 “With this, I washed your back.
-I guess “I’ll wash the front” next.”
+I guess I’ll wash the front next.”

 [Y-You don’t have to do the front!]